Where are Discover Credit Cards Accepted?

 How can you get a cash advance from your Discover Card?

-It’s possible to use your Discover Card at a bank, ATM or credit union for a cash advance up to the limit specified in your contract.
-(Note: Interest rates on cash advances tend to be higher than those on purchases and a fee would also apply.)
+It’s possible to use your Discover Card at a bank, ATM, or credit union for a cash advance up to your cash available limit.
+(Note: Interest rates on cash advances tend to be higher than those on purchases and a service fee would also apply.)
 To set up your card to allow for cash advances, just contact customer service and get a PIN to use at the ATM.
 You can also present your credit card and a photo ID at a bank or credit union to get money.
 To find ATMs and banks where you can withdraw cash, check our ATM locator.

-You can get a cash advance from your Discover Card at over 500,000 ATMs in the domestic PULSE network once you create a PIN.
+You can get a cash advance from your Discover Card from more than 415,000 domestic ATMs that accept PULSE card once you create a PIN.
 If you take a cash advance, you can choose to direct deposit it into your checking account online, or you can request checks by going to Discover.com/checks or call 1-800-DISCOVER (1-800-347-2683) to order.
-Keep in mind that your cash advance APR applies to the amount you take and interest charges begin to accrue immediately.
+Keep in mind that your cash advance APR applies to the amount you take, and interest charges begin to accrue immediately.

-Do you shop on your smartphone, tablet or laptop?
+Do you shop on your smartphone, tablet, or laptop?
 Discover is accepted at most online retailers, and paying with your Discover Card can make it easy to earn or redeem rewards.
-For example, you can pay for your purchase with rewards when you use your rewards at Amazon.com2 checkout and with PayPal.2
+For example, you can redeem any amount, any time2 using your Discover Card at Amazon.com—there’s no minimum.3 You can also redeem any amount of rewards with PayPal.4

 How can you use your Discover Card online?